 Available Cash will generally be distributed 98% to Unitholders and 2% to the General Partner within 45 days after the end of each quarter.
-Immediately after this offering, the public Unitholders will own in the aggregate a 16.6% limited partner interest in the Company and will therefore generally be entitled to receive 16.6% of Available Cash distributed.
-The remaining distributions will be made to entities affiliated with EPCO.
 If distributions of Available Cash from Operating Surplus exceed specified target levels ("Target Distribution Levels") that are in excess of the Minimum Quarterly Distribution, the General Partner will receive a percentage of such excess distributions that will increase to up to 50% of the excess distributions above the highest Target Distribution Level.
 See "Cash Distribution Policy--Incentive Distributions--Hypothetical Annualized Yield."